Ankylosing spondylitis (AS) is a form of arthritis that causes inflammation in the joints of the spine.

 These 10 natural therapies may help relieve symptoms:

 Stretching helps build flexibility and may reduce pain.
-Consider adding the spine stretch or the low-back rotation stretch to your daily routine.
+Consider adding spine stretches or lower back stretches (like the trunk rotation stretch) to your daily routine.

 2. Heat therapy